5 Genius Small Entryway Ideas to Transform Your Space (Easy & Renter-Friendly)

 slim shoe cabinets for narrow hallways

 What if you don’t technically have an entryway?
+An interior designer might suggest creating a gallery wall to define the space.

 the floating shelf entry zone